fortheloveofcreation/fortheloveofcreation.github.io/README.md

-This is my portfolio.
-Used only HTML and CSS in accordance with the requirements for Assignment 1 for IS-601.
+This is a website showcasing my software developer's profile, made with HTML, CSS, JS and Bootstrap.